 Festival Circuit

 The festival is planned in such a way that you can see several productions one after the other on one day – this means there are several circuits you can take.
-To follow our plan, we recommend that you travel between the venues using the Dresden Public Transport (DVB) tram and bus lines.
-The stamp on your theatre ticket means it is also valid as a transport ticket (see p.
-44).
+To follow our plan, we recommend that you travel between the venues using the Dresden Public Transport (DVB) tram lines, as we have planned the routes between the performances using the DVB tram lines.
 It is also possible to walk from one venue to the other and this is also marked on the circuit plan.
 In order to stick to the circuit, you usually need to get going right after the end of the show.
 There will be circuit scouts at every venue to bring you to the right stop or to walk with you to the next venue.
-You can get a detailed map from the box offices and on our websites.
-This year there are two productions (DECAZEVILLE, MANIFESTOS) that can only be attended by small audiences at the time, but therefore have many performance dates.
-Accordingly, there are many opportunities to combine performances with one another.
-You can find this information as well as a detailed transport plan for all the circuits here as a PDF to download and print and at the box offices of the Staatsschauspiels Dresden.
+You can find this information as well as a detailed transport plan for all the circuits here as a PDF to download and print as well as already printed at the box offices of the Staatsschauspiel Dresden.

 ACCESSIBILITY